slonigiraf/whitepaper/slonigiraf/ENG.md

 $2^{sessions} = diplomas$

-As an example: $2^{5} = 32$, meaning that 32 students will have acquired the skill after five sessions.
+For example, $2^{5} = 32$, meaning that 32 students will have acquired the skill after five sessions.
 But what if the lesson takes place in a university setting, and the goal is to teach 512 students?
 Using the formula above, we can determine the number of sessions required by solving for $x$ in the equation: $2^{x} = 512$.
 Using a simple internet search or logarithm, we can find that $x=9$.
 Therefore, only nine sessions are needed to teach 512 individuals the skill.

 ### Tutors Have Different Numbers of Tutees